-St Andrew's Churchyard and Garden, Lower Church Street
+St Andrew's Churchyard and Garden, Lower Church Street (Site F)

-7.30 The churchyard is now laid out as a grassed area that provides a public green oasis within a densely developed historic built environment.
+7.31 The churchyard is now laid out as a grassed area that provides a public green oasis within a densely developed historic built environment.
 The churchyard is an important part of the area's heritage and now provides for a green and pleasant walk to and from the town centre.
-Adjacent to the public footpath alongside the Gerrard Arms is small secluded garden and rest area that the provides a good view of the Church and its churchyard.
+Adjacent to the public footpath alongside the Gerrard Arms is a small, secluded garden and rest area that provides a good view of the Church and its churchyard.

-St Michaels Churchyard
+St Michaels Churchyard, Colyford (Site G)

-7.31 The churchyard is now laid out as a grassed area that provides a public green oasis within a densely developed historic built environment.
+7.32 The churchyard is now laid out as a grassed area that provides a public green oasis within a densely developed historic built environment.
 The churchyard is an important part of the area's heritage and now provides for an attractive green and quiet open space in the centre of the village.

-The Elms Amenity Area
+The Elms Amenity Area (Site H)

-7.32 Is a long-established amenity space that serves a variety of community recreation purposes for residents of the estate.
+7.33 Is a long-established amenity space that serves a variety of community recreation purposes for residents of the estate.
+It is owned by the residents of The Elms who take on the responsibility of maintaining it.

-BTCV = British Trust for Conservation Volunteers, now known as TCV, The Conservation Volunteers Colyton Parish Neighbourhood Plan - Pre-Submission Consultation Version
+23 BTCV = British Trust for Conservation Volunteers, now known as TCV, The Conservation Volunteers Colyton Parish Neighbourhood Plan - Submission Version